VOD film review: Rare Beasts

 Certificate: 15

 Billie Piper makes her directorial debut with this enjoyably prickly affair – a romantic comedy, of sorts, that is determined to do something new and unique.
-And, in many ways, Rare Beasts does, as it introduces us to Mandy (Piper), a single mum we meet in the middle of an excruciating date with her colleague, Pete (Leo Bill).
+And, in many ways, Rare Beasts does, as it introduces us to Mandy (Piper), a single mum we meet in the middle of an excruciating date with her excruciating colleague, Pete (Leo Bill).
 He displays hints of sexism and barely suppressed rage, and that’s only within 5 minutes of their dinner starting – all red flags that would, in any sane world, have Mandy running for the door.

-This exploration of the complications of human connection, of people meeting other other’s mutual needs even amid the potential of mutual destruction, wouldn’t work without the cast’s convincing performances, and both Piper and Bill are brilliantly convincing as two extremely flawed individuals.
+This exploration of the complications of human connection, of people meeting other other’s mutual needs even amid the potential for mutual destruction, wouldn’t work without the cast’s convincing performances, and both Piper and Bill are brilliantly convincing as two extremely flawed individuals.
 Kerry Fox and David Thewlis are also excellent as Mandy’s parents.

 The more the script tries to include in its slight runtime, the more it threatens to get away from us, packing in a troubled, distant child and a scathing workplace satire to serious family drama and a dose of occasional confessional voiceovers.
 But throughout this tale that’s bursting with thoughts and ideas, the characters are wonderfully real, and that vivid, rounded honesty is a rarity in itself – and a testament to the talents of both the ensemble and Piper as a director.
 That Piper would go on to make the TV series I Hate Suzie only confirms her as a storyteller and observer with disarmingly candid insight.